course-details-portlet

 Further on evaluation

-The grade in the course is given based on an individual portfolio containing three texts, chosen from the five obligatory assignments that are written during the semester.
+The grade in the course is given based on an individual portfolio containing three texts, chosen from the up to five obligatory assignments that are written during the semester.
 One grade is given for the portfolio.
 All texts in the portfolio must be at pass grade or above.
 Assignments can be submitted in Norwegian or in English.

 Required previous knowledge